mliza/dissertation/README.md

+# Dissertation Repository

-This repo contains my dissertation
+This repository contains my PhD dissertation.
+If data is required please reach out.

 To compile the dissertation, please run `compile.sh` The bash script will update or initialize the submodule if needed, compile the dissertation and remove all temporary files only leaving the `*.tex` and `*.pdf`